Severn Beach line: Route

-Beyond Severn Beach, the line used to continue north through the town and along the banks of the Severn, meeting the Bristol and South Wales Union Railway's line near New Passage Pier.
+Beyond Severn Beach, the line used to continue north through the town and further along the bank of the Severn, meeting the Bristol and South Wales Union Railway's line near New Passage Pier.
 It then joined with the South Wales Main Line at Pilning.

-The line has been listed among Thomas Cook's most favoured attractions for its scenic route along the River Avon and River Severn.
+The line was listed among Thomas Cook's most favoured attractions for its scenic route along the River Avon and River Severn.